Docs

 Git | recommended | Recommended for version control | |

-Dart Sass | optional | optional | Required when using Dart Sass transpiler |
+Dart Sass | optional | optional | Required when using Dart Sass Transpiler |

 The next steps describe the approach how to initialize a new Hinode site using either Hugo or npm.